That’s the time it took me to research eCommerce platforms and write this article.

 - Business Plus at $38/mo for abandoned cart emails and real-time shipping

-BigCommerce is a cloud eCommerce platform for large retailers to handle a large volume of orders, products, or customers.
-Its enterprise-grade functionality makes it the best eCommerce platform for SEO.
+BigCommerce is a cloud eCommerce platform for large and even international retailers to handle a large volume of orders, products, or customers in over 100 currencies.
+Its enterprise-grade marketing tools make it the right eCommerce platform for SEO.

 - BigCommerce has more built-in features than any other eCommerce site so you don’t need to add too many apps that slow down pages load time and speed (check out best BigCommerce apps)

 - You can customize every step of the checkout process with new Checkout SDK, or switch to Optimized One-Page Checkout

 - You can choose integration with 65 major payment processors at no extra cost (no transaction fees)

 BigCommerce just released a Big Open Data Solutions product suite that provides pre-built integrations with Google BigQuery and Twilio to let merchants transfer their storefront data to a data warehouse or customer data platform for advanced analysis.

 - It could use more third-party apps—if you’d like to go beyond BigComerce’s native features, your options are limited